karloscarweber/KonaScript/README.md

-# Stim
+# Kona

-An attempt to write a small programming language or DSL in LUA to make UI and code stuff for websites that's really great.
+Kona (or Konascript), is an attempt to write a small programming language to make User Interfaces for websites easier and more manageable.

-## Names?:
+## Domains?:
+* kona.sh
+* konalang.org (redirects to kona.sh)
+* konascript.org (redirects to kona.sh)

+### Brew name?:
-	* Kona (kona-lang.org)
+* kna?
+* brew install konascript
+### file name:
-	* Capsule
+* kan
-	* Stim
+* install.kan

 ## Why?
 Javascript is not the best.
 It's getting better, but ya know what... we could do better.
 I want a language that supports an expressive syntax to construct and manipulate Nested UI.
 One that is purpose built for the needs of the web and it's interface, and one that responds to and makes UI responsive and interactive.

 Purpose built for the web.

-Composablitiy is also a goal.
+Composability is also a goal.
 Templating that works and looks like it belongs in the language, with language semantics to compile template strings into cacheable and quick templates.
 Contexts should be first class constructs, and it should be so damn easy that it's sick.

 Animation: Expressive syntax to manipulate values over time, to broadcast the change of those values, and to provide in language facilities to ease from one value to another.

-Buildable, Objects broadcast their initililization to their containing block and are can natively recieve and bubble up event changes.
-Facilities for building view hiearchies that are pretty great, If I do say so myself.
+Buildable, Objects broadcast their initialization to their containing block and are can natively receive and bubble up event changes.
+Facilities for building view hierarchies that are pretty great, If I do say so myself.
 This requires a system to keep track of parent/child relationships.
 Probably reserving some variables to track these element would make sense.

 ```ruby
 class Element
   def initialize(name)